 Abraham's true children, according to the Scripture, are those who follow the faith of Abraham.
 It's not genetic.
 You're Abraham's child if you follow the faith of Abraham.
 I wish we had time to look at Romans 2, Romans 4, Romans 9, Galatians 3 to see that.
 What you did get from Abraham, by the way, is sin nature and judgment.

 So, what is true repentance?
 Boy, it demands a straight shot.
 True repentance calls for honest reflection on personal sin.
 It calls for a recognition of divine wrath.
 It calls for a rejection of any religious ritual as a means of salvation and the renouncing of any ancestral hope.
-And even all of that won't save you cause there's two more.
-True repenters also, number five and we'll just mention these, do them next week, must be spiritually transformed.
+And even all of that won't save you because there's two more.
+True repenters also, number five, and we'll just mention these, do them next week, must be spiritually transformed.
 There must be the revelation of a spiritual transformation.
 And the sixth one, they must, this is, of course, the heart of it all, receive the true Messiah.
 We'll see all of that in the rest of the text.

 There's no more important thing than giving a clear message of the gospel and that means a clear understanding of repentance.
 John is a wonderful model.
 You say, "Yeah, but he was so harsh."
-Yeah, but the issue is so serious...so serious.
+Yeah, but the issue is so serious, so serious.
 You can do it with love, you should do it with tenderness, there should be a tear in the voice and a tear in the eye, but at the same time you cannot hold back.
 People have to come to grips with personal sin, the depth and height and length and breadth of it.
 They have to recognize the reality of divine wrath to motivate them to seek forgiveness and escape.
 But they must reject any external religious ritual and renounce any ancestral kind of genetic hope or any kind of ceremonial hope passed down from their parents.
 We'll see the last two next time.
 Let's pray.

 Father, we do know that in the end true repentance must include regeneration, Your work of transformation based upon true faith in the Messiah, the Lord Jesus Christ.
-Lord, it's so..so empowering for us to have the understanding You give us in Your Word cause then when we go into our own hearts to assess our own situation, we have the knowledge we need to know that our own salvation is real, as well as then to take it to others and be confident that what we're telling them is truth.
+Lord, it's so...so empowering for us to have the understanding that You give us in Your Word because then when we go into our own hearts to assess our own situation, we have the knowledge we need to know that our own salvation is real, as well as then to take it to others and be confident that what we're telling them is truth.
 Thank You for empowering us with Your Word, with the truth.
-Our hearts really grieve for so many people in the churches whose repentance is a shallow superficial repentance, who may not even be scrambling to escape wrath since they perhaps never even hear about it, who may not be at all dealing with an honest review of the length and breadth and height and depth of their sinfulness, who perhaps don't even understand what it is to reject completely any ritual or any ancestry, only to embrace the Savior.
-Our Father, how we pray that the true gospel, the true news of forgiveness, the true message that motivates it would be preached far and wide across this world to Your glory and that we might be part of doing that, we pray in the Savior's name.
+Our hearts really grieve for so many people in the churches who...whose repentance is a shallow superficial repentance, who may not even be scrambling to escape wrath since they perhaps never even hear about it, who may not be at all dealing with an honest review of the length and breadth and height and depth of their sinfulness, who perhaps don't even understand what it is to reject completely any ritual or any ancestry, only to embrace the Savior.
+Our Father, how we pray that the true gospel, the true good news of forgiveness, and the true message that motivates it would be preached far and wide across this world to Your glory and that we might be part of doing that, we pray in the Savior's name.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).